Guide to shopping tax-free in Northern Ireland

-Note that, even though England, Scotland, and Wales (i.e. Great Britain) are not part of the EU any longer, permanent GB residents are not entitled to a VAT refund in NI (unless the same VAT is accounted for in GB, making the exercise pointless).
+Even though England, Scotland, and Wales (i.e. Great Britain) are not part of the EU any longer, permanent GB residents are not entitled to a VAT refund in NI

-How to have your VAT refund form authorised
+How to get your VAT refund form authorised

 Remember “No stamp, no refund!” and you will not be able to get your form stamped retrospectively or when you arrive home.

-A final word of warning is that you should not attempt to mislead customs as it may result in your goods being taken away or you being held up at the border causing you to miss the flight.
-Border Force officers are also excellent psychologists so usually can instantly see through any attempts to blame rule ignorance or carelessness!
+A final word of warning is that you should not attempt to mislead customs as it may result in your goods being taken away or you being held up at the border causing you to miss your flight.